 - In Crash Tag Team Racing, it is implied that Neo Cortex served in the Vietnam War, judging by one of his quotes after hitting an opponent with a weapon during a race:

 Cortex: Ha ha ha!
 Just like back in Da Nang!

 - Happy Tree Friends: Flippy/Fiqpy.
 While he didn't fight in the actual Vietnam War rather fighting in a in-universe war, his character is heavily inspired by such veterans.
 He frequency has flashbacks to the war, which cause him to become very violent.

 - Principal Skinner in The Simpsons.
-He was in a POW camp, and it is shown throughout the series he suffers from PTSD.
+He was in a POW camp in North Vietnam, and it is shown throughout the series he suffers from PTSD.
 "The Principal and the Pauper" episode reveals that he was actually born Armin Tamzarian, and met the real Skinner during the war.
 The real Skinner was believed dead, and he came to assume his name.
 However, Word of God has disowned the Armin backstory for Skinner, but the Vietnam part still applies.